JuliaDynamics/LightSumTypes.jl/README.md

 ## Construction

-Then constructing them is just a matter of enclosing the type constructed in the predefined sum type:
+Then constructing instances is just a matter of enclosing the type constructed in the predefined sum type:

 ```julia